 Associate Professor of Educational Psychology

-Prof. Bonner’s main area of research is the study of cognitive processes that underlie academic test performance and their relation to validity of test score interpretation.
-She also studies the relationship between theory and practice in classroom assessment.
-Her research has been published in peer-reviewed journals such as Educational Assessment, Journal of Chemical Education, and Applied Measurement in Education (in press), and has been presented to national audiences.
+Sarah Bonner’s main area of research is the study of cognitive processes that underlie academic test performance and their relation to validity of test score interpretation.
+She also studies the relationships among theory, perception, and practice in classroom assessment.
+Related to her work with the MSPinNYC2 project, she is currently engaged in studying development of academic identity and achievement among high school students who participate in an intensive peer instructional leadership experience.

 Bonner, S. M. (2013).
 Mathematics strategy use in solving test items in varied formats, Journal of Experimental Education, 81(3), 409-428.

 Bonner, S. M., (2013).
 Validity in classroom assessment: Purposes, properties, and principles.
 In Sage Handbook of Research on Classroom Assessment (ed., J. H. McMillan, pp. 87-106).
 Sage Publications: Thousand Oaks, CA.

 Bonner, S. M., & D’Agostino, J. (2012).
 A substantive process analysis of responses to items from the Multistate Bar Examination, Applied Measurement in Education, 25(1), 1-26.

 Bonner, S. M. (2009).
 Teacher interpretation and use of practice tests for formative purposes, Journal of MultiDisciplinary Evaluation, 6 (12), 125-136.